impresso/impresso-pycommons/README.md

         temp_dir="/local/path/to/git_temp_folder",
         staging=False, # If True, will be pushed to 'staging' branch of impresso-data-release, else 'master' is_patch=True,
-        patched_fields=["series", "id"], # fields in the passim-rebuilt schema that were modified previous_mft_path=None, # a manifest already exists on S3 inside "32-passim-rebuilt-final/passim" only_counting=False,
+        patched_fields=["series", "id"], # example of modified fields in the passim-rebuilt schema previous_mft_path=None, # a manifest already exists on S3 inside "32-passim-rebuilt-final/passim" only_counting=False,
         notes="Patching some information in the passim-rebuilt",